coderxsa/diddy-md/README.md

 DIDDY-MB - Simple Multi Device whatsapp bot - TERMUX.

 #### SETUP
-Have a github account and fort the project and edit config.json and add the bot phone numebr u want.
+Have a github account and fork the project and edit config.json and add the bot phone numebr u want.

 1. Update and upgrade your system packages to ensure everything is up to date: